This post might be better entitled “Everything you never wanted to know about the Ivy League and didn’t ask because you didn’t care.”

 At least that is what we will pretend.

-I kid.
+I kid, and really this entire post is meant to be tongue-in-cheek (so keep that in mind).
 But its actually sort of interesting, the history of the Ivy League and all that stuff.
 But I’m not going to go into a big historical discussion here, that is all easily available via Google if you are interested.
 What I’m going to do here is do a very brief overview of what the Ivy League is, and subsequently a bit of what it isn’t, with a dash of my personal opinion thrown in for good measure.

 For starters, the Ivy League is actually an athletic conference.
 Its not some mythical group of schools that form some academic bond based on ivy, well it is, but technically that isn’t what the name is about.
 In fact, the term “Ivy,” when used in reference to the group of schools as whole, has only been around since 1933.
 Sure, schools have spoke of their ivy-clad greatness since their founding, but using the term to refer to a group is a relatively new thing.
 So what schools comprise the Ivy League?
 Go ahead, try to think name the ones you can think of.
 Yes, I get it that with the huge imagine below its going to be hard to not “know” them all.
 But be honest with yourself and think about whether or not you could actually name them all.